AndiEcker/AcuSihotInterfaces/README.md

 you can specify via `timeout` the timeout value in seconds for TCP/IP connections (default=39.6) and via `xmlEncoding` the charset encoding used for the xml data (default='cp1252').

+Meanwhile and for to check the client data against our Salesforce system this application needs also a user account for the Salesforce system.
+If you start this application using E:\AcuServer\ of the Sihot production system as the current working directory then you don't need to specify anything to use the Salesforce sandbox, but for production you need at least to specify the user name (sfUser), the security token (sfToken), the sandbox flag set to False (sfIsSandbox=False) and the password (the password can be omitted if you use our SihotInterface user account).

 Another four command line parameters are for to configure the notifcation emails: `smtpServerUri` specifies the SMTP server URI (including user name, password, host and port).
 The sender address has to be specified by `smtpFrom`, the list of SMTP receivers by `smtpTo` (for the protocol) and `warningsMailToAddr` (for the